huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/Configuring the content/Tracking questionnaires.md

 ### Adding questions
 Add new questions using the **+ New question** button at the top.
 You will be asked to choose a question type.

-> If you have checked the box **Score available**, you will only be able to choose from Multiple Choice and Single Choice question types.
+> ⚠️ If you have checked the box **Score available**, you will only be able to choose from **Multiple Choice** and **Single Choice** question types.

 ![image](https://user-images.githubusercontent.com/110832367/183851036-f887a4c4-6bcc-4e38-8ec4-c6af53160bf0.png)

 Next, enter your question.
-Make sure it fits the [question type]() you have selected.
+Make sure it fits the question type you have selected.
 In addition to the question, you can enter a description to give the patient some more details.

 The **placeholder text** can be useful for questions that are text based, to give users an example of the type of information they need to input, or instructions on how to answer.
-It will appear in the answer field for the end user. (see Huma App view)
+It will appear in the answer field for the end user. (see [Huma App view](https://www.figma.com/file/2B0Y7wKLBeY37XTO5JF6cx/Configuration-template-visual-guide?node-id=180%3A890498))

 ![image](https://user-images.githubusercontent.com/110832367/183851450-312a85fc-1e36-4942-abe3-a41edac0a660.png)

 For multiple choice questions, you’ll need to enter all the answer options.
 Click **Add options** to add more options.

 Single choice questions let you choose between **regular** or **text picker**.
 The text picker variation lets you include an **ID** with the answer options.
 This is useful with countries, for example.

 ![image](https://user-images.githubusercontent.com/110832367/183851650-4fc67124-c822-4ea8-9f9c-4f3c9f475990.png)